 The fellowship project may be creative or analytic.
 It must be related to a credit-bearing Wellesley course, which may or may not be an honors project and which may or may not be in the student’s major field.
 It may be an exploration of a familiar topic from a new perspective, or it may venture into an entirely new realm.
 Whether the project entails research in a remote archive, travel into a new landscape, production of a work of art or recording the life history of a social activist, the creators of the fellowship hope that the experience will affirm the student’s identity as an intellectual or artistic risk-taker.

-Up to four fellowships, in the amount of $3,500 each, will be awarded for the academic year 2014-2015.
+Up to three fellowships, in the amount of $3,500 each, will be awarded for the academic year 2015-2016.
 Seniors in good standing are eligible to apply.

 Seniors applying for the Daniels Fellowship should submit the following materials:

 - a 2-3 page proposal that a.) describes the fellowship project and work plan and b.) discusses the personal as well as intellectual significance of the project in the context of the applicant’s education as a whole.
 The proposal should directly address the ideals of the fellowship;

 - a budget explaining how the fellowship award will be used, e.g., to cover travel and living expenses related to fieldwork, interviews, research or production; to reduce paid work obligations during the academic year or winter session, thereby freeing time for the project; to purchase material, supplies and/or equipment necessary to carry out the project;